 Ayurveda is an ancient science that offers a holistic solution to health problems.
 For chronic aches and pains, Ayurveda suggests a host of measures including dietary changes and lifestyle changes to ensure long-term relief.
 Ayurveda uses herbs sourced from nature to treat health problems.
 These herbs can be used as an oil to be massaged to get relief from pain.

 The name Murivenna comes from two Malayalam words, ‘Murivu’ – meaning, wound, and ‘Enna’- meaning, oil.
-Hence Murivenna is the oil that helps in healing the wound.
-Prepared in a coconut oil base, with the addition of Tandulambu (rice water), both of which have cooling properties, Murivenna rapidly helps reduce inflammation and is highly useful in injuries involving pain and swelling.
+As the name suggests, Murivenna Oil is one of the best Ayurvedic remedies to heal wounds that are internal and external in nature.
+Prepared in a coconut oil base, with the addition of Tandulambu (rice water), both of which have cooling properties, Murivenna Oil rapidly helps reduce inflammation and is highly useful in injuries involving pain and swelling.
 The main ingredients in Murivenna are Karanja patra (Pongamia pinnata), Sigru patra (Moringa oleifera), Kanya (Aloe barbadensis/ Aloe vera), etc.

-Murivenna is an Ayurvedic thailam that is highly beneficial in treating aches and pains that can occur due to various causes.
-Murivenna quickens the healing process and gives almost instant relief from swelling, stiffness, pain, & inflammation, naturally.
+Murivenna Oil is an Ayurvedic thailam that is highly beneficial in treating aches and pains that can occur due to various causes.
+It is a great natural remedy to quicken the healing process and provides almost instant relief from swelling, stiffness, pain, & inflammation.
 Though named as wound oil, it is conventionally used while bandaging fractures, for dislocation, sprain, and soft tissue trauma.
-The application of this formulation is used as an Ayurvedic treatment on scabs and boils.
+The application of Murivenna Oil is a useful Ayurvedic treatment for scabs and boils.
 It contains potent ingredients known to be useful in the Ayurvedic treatment of burns, arthritis, spondylitis, back pain, joint pain, dislocation, and knee pain.